cha7ri/go-concurency/PITCHME.md

 ### Go tools to structure the concurency
 Lets understand a process first:
   - A simple definition is: a process is an instance of the a program in memory.
-  - A process can have sub process which we call fork
+  - A process can have sub process which we call child.
   - In each process we have one or many threads and they can **share the memory** And why do we need many threads?